hpe-dev-incubator/hpe-dev-portal/content/blog/vlan-versus-vxlan.md

 ### VXLAN Header in Ethernet Frame

+A networking device which is configured as VTEP adds the VXLAN header to the Ethernet frame.
+This image illustrates the structure of an Ethernet frame with a VXLAN header.

 ![VXLAN Header](/img/picture2.png "VXLAN Header")

-* The entire ethernet frame including DMAC, SMAC and IP-header or IPv6 header and UDP header is encapsulated with four headers: outer ethernet header, outer IP-header, outer UDP Header and VXLAN Header.
 * VXLAN Header has the following fields:

-  * Flags -  I bit would be set to 1 for a valid VXLAN Network ID (VNI).
+  * Flags -  The  bit would be set to 1 for a valid VXLAN Network ID (VNI).
 The other reserved 7 bits would be set to zero.
   * VXLAN-ID: This is the 24 bit value used to designate the VXLAN overlay network.

 ### VLAN and VXLAN Configuration: